 One Mum told us she adds left over chicken curry to hers and the kids love them!

 Sliced bread is still a front runner when it comes to kids lunch boxes.
 I have bought some cookie cutters and cut my girls sandwiches into interesting shapes a couple of times a week.

 As a healthy alternative to bread products, lettuce is a fun wrap for fillings.
 Iceberg lettuce works best and is thick enough to hold wetter fillings too.
 I also found this great website, Make The Best of Everything, which makes cucumber subs by removing the center and adding your filling to the hollow.
 Genius!

 Kids love bagels with a hole in the middle which make them easy to hold and a bit of fun.
-A bagel with cream cheese and smoked salmon is delicious anytime!
-Alternatively you could just add a spread, savoury or sweet – more ideas for that below.
+A bagel with cream cheese is delicious any time!
+Add smoked salmon, cherry tomatoes or a variety of other savoury or sweet toppings.

 #7.
 Sliced Meat or Fish

 You May Also Enjoy 5 of the Best Lunch Boxes Recommended by Parents

 Bread rolls are quick and easy to prepare.
 Add delicious fillings to ensure they are all gobbled up.
 Why not make your own instead of buying rolls – try out our Homemade Soft White Bread Rolls Recipe or these healthy Wholegrain Bread Rolls with oats and seeds, which my kids love.

 Sushi is a great healthy alternative to bread sandwiches and a fun alternatives for kids.
 Both the finished product and ingredients are available in shops and supermarkets so you can buy sushi ready made or you could attempt to make your own – we liked this recipe for kids from snapguide.com!

 Or you could try these fun sandwich rollups – an alternative sushi, that uses bread instead of nori seaweed.